samuelykc/TradingLobby/readme.txt

 Known issues:
 - If the program freezes occasionally, it could be caused by having too much entries for monitoring FTX markets.
 Try to remove/archieve some (or most) of the FTX entries to see if the problem is resolved.

+Disclaimer:
+The application only reflects the data fetched from the exchanges without any implication nor advice.
+Any issues causing the application to freeze, fail or reflecting corrupted data would be unintended and the developer will not be liable to any loss caused.
+Please use the application based on your own decision by which you should be solely responsible for any possible consequence.
+Please be careful when making investment decisions and beware of the risks behind.

 ====================== Download ======================